 Prominent personalities who have spoken to the SERC include some of the highest NATO military authorities and Ministers from Partners Countries.

-NDC Commandant, Major General Bojarski (POL AF) has always dwelt on the importance of the Course as a major contribution to the College’s cooperation with the Alliance’s partner countries in the Mediterranean and Gulf region.
+NDC Commandant, Lieutenant General Whitecross (CAN AF), as her predecessor, dwells on the importance of the Course as a major contribution to the College’s cooperation with the Alliance’s partner countries in the Mediterranean and Gulf region.
 The SERC offers a forum in the true sense of the term, fostering multilateral perspectives and a lively exchange of ideas on current topics of lasting importance, in a true spirit of academic freedom based on the Chatham House Rule.

-The fifth Senior Executive Regional Course took place from 16th to 20th of May 2016 and the next SERC – 6 is scheduled from 15 to 19 May 2017.
+The fifth Senior Executive Regional Conference took place from 16th to 20th of May 2016 and the next SERC – 7 is scheduled from 07 to 11 May 2018.